 This course is designed to provide instruction in the repair, diagnosis and tuning of engines in both classroom and laboratory conditions.
-Toyota T-Ten training on Toyota engines and training on American built engines will be provided.
+Training on American and foreign built engines will be provided.
 Eight contact hours: four lecture hours, four laboratory hours.
 (CBE)